 Click here to view the Group Certificate of Insurance.

 This program allows employees to elect up to four times their pay (not to exceed a maximum of $750,000) of additional life insurance.
 This plan also allows employees to purchase coverage for a spouse and/or children.
 A spouse's benefit is up to one-half the employee's benefit amount.
 Coverage for children is $10,000, $20,000, or $30,000 per child.
 Some levels of coverage may require Evidence of Insurability and may be subject to limitations.
 Optional Life Insurance is 100% paid for by the employee on an after tax basis.
 Premiums for the employee and spouse are based on the age of the insured person and increase with age.
 Premiums for the children are based on level of coverage and cover all children; there is no per-child rate.

-All supplemental Insurance (Cancer, Short Term Disability, Hospital, Accident, etc.) is provided by Aflac.
+All supplemental insurance (Cancer, Short and Long Term Disability, Hospital, Accident, etc.) is administered by Mark III through various providers.

 Additional benefits include:

 - Tuition reimbursement, not to exceed $2,000 per employee each fiscal year